freqtrade/freqtrade/docs/strategy-advanced.md

 !!!
 Tip
     Start off with a strategy template containing all available callback methods by running `freqtrade new-strategy --strategy MyAwesomeStrategy --template advanced`

-## Storing information (Non-Persistent)

-!!!
-Warning "Deprecated"
-    This method of storing information is deprecated and we do advise against using non-persistent storage.
-    Please use the below [Persistent Storing Information Section](#storing-information-persistent) instead.

-    It's content has therefore been collapsed.

-???
-Abstract "Storing information"
-    Storing information can be accomplished by creating a new dictionary within the strategy class.

-    The name of the variable can be chosen at will, but should be prefixed with `custom_` to avoid naming collisions with predefined strategy variables.

-    ```python
-    class AwesomeStrategy(IStrategy):
-        # Create custom dictionary
-        custom_info = {}

-        def populate_indicators(self, dataframe: DataFrame, metadata: dict) -> DataFrame:
-            # Check if the entry already exists
-            if not metadata["pair"] in self.custom_info:
-                # Create empty entry for this pair
-                self.custom_info[metadata["pair"]] = {}

-            if "crosstime" in self.custom_info[metadata["pair"]]:
-                self.custom_info[metadata["pair"]]["crosstime"] += 1
-            else:
-                self.custom_info[metadata["pair"]]["crosstime"] = 1
-    ```

-    !!!
-Warning
-        The data is not persisted after a bot-restart (or config-reload).
-Also, the amount of data should be kept smallish (no DataFrames and such), otherwise the bot will start to consume a lot of memory and eventually run out of memory and crash.

-    !!!
-Note
-        If the data is pair-specific, make sure to use pair as one of the keys in the dictionary.

 ## Storing information (Persistent)

 Freqtrade allows storing/retrieving user custom information associated with a specific trade in the database.